Start Your Georgia LLC

 Notice of the DBA must be published in your local newspaper (the one the sheriff’s office uses for legal ads) at least once a week for two consecutive weeks.
 You will be responsible for payment to the newspaper where the notice appears, and you should keep a copy of the publisher’s affidavit of publication as proof.

-Registering your name for trademark
+Register your LLC name for trademark (recommended)

-Once you’ve selected and registered your name in Georgia, you need to protect it.
+Once you’ve selected and registered your name in Georgia, you should consider protecting it to avoid issues later on.
 That’s where a trademark comes in.
+A trademark protects you as it prevents other companies from using your name.

-The mark must already be in use (offered for sale or distribution) in Georgia prior to being registered.
+On the state level, you will need to file an application for a trademark with the George Secretary of State office.
+There are several requirements and note that the mark must already be in use (offered for sale or distribution) in Georgia prior to being registered.

 The Georgia Secretary of State office will review the application and determine if the mark is suitable for being registered in the state.
 If approved, the office will issue a certificate of registration, which is effective for ten years.